 As the largest department within the School of Medicine, we represent more than 1,000 faculty members, 176 residents, and approximately 132 fellows.
 With more than $126M in current research funding, we are consistently among the top 25 departments of medicine in National Institutes of Health research funding.
 Our Division of Pulmonary Sciences and Critical Care is ranked among the best in the nation by U.S. News and World Report, with several other divisions also achieving national ranking.

-Under the leadership of our chair, David Schwartz, MD, we are bridging the gap between cutting-edge research and clinical care to transform medicine into a more targeted, personalized practice.
+Under the leadership of our chair, Vineet Chopra, MBBS, MD, MSc, we are bridging the gap between cutting-edge research and clinical care to transform medicine into a more targeted, personalized practice.
 Here’s how far we have come.